ObolNetwork/obol-docs/docs/int/quickstart/group/quickstart-group-operator.md

 After receiving the invite link created by the **Leader** or **Creator**, you will be able to join and sign the cluster configuration created.

 1. Go to the DV launchpad link provided by the leader or creator.
-2. Connect your wallet using the Ethereum address provided to the leader in [Step 1](#step-1-share-an-ethereum-address-with-your-leader-or-creator).
+2. Connect your wallet using the Ethereum address provided to the leader in [step 1](#step-1-share-an-ethereum-address-with-your-leader-or-creator).

   ![Connect Wallet](/img/Guide05.png)